Condensed Matter Physics · Electron Microscopy

 20th International Microscopy Congress (IMC)

-For the paper entitled "Improving depth resolution using tilt-series coupled multislice electron ptychography"
+Best Oral Presentation Award for “Improving depth resolution using tilt-series coupled multislice electron ptychography.”

 National Scholarship for Graduate Students